Dayton Dutch Lions

-Dayton Dutch Lions is an American soccer team based in Dayton, Ohio, United States.
+The Dayton Dutch Lions are an American soccer team based in Dayton, Ohio, United States.
 Founded in 2009, the team plays in USL League Two, the fourth tier of the American Soccer Pyramid.
 From 2011 to 2014, the team played in the USL Professional Division (USL Pro).
+They are the American feeder team for Dutch team FC Twente.

 The team plays its home games at the Dayton Outpatient Center Stadium on the campus of West Carrollton High School in nearby West Carrollton, Ohio.
 The team's colors are orange, white and blue.

 History

 The club was started in the fall of 2009 and co-owned by Erik Tammer of Tammer Sportmanagement and Mike Mossel of Business and Sports Performance.
-Tammer is a former professional soccer player in the Netherlands who played for clubs such as Heerenveen and Sparta Rotterdam, while Mossel played in Europe for RBC Roosendaal and Turnhout, and in the USL for the Cincinnati Riverhawks following his graduation from Xavier University.
+Tammer is a former professional soccer player in the Netherlands who played for clubs such as Heerenveen and Sparta Rotterdam, while Mossel played in Europe for RBC Roosendaal and Turnhout and in the USL for the Cincinnati Riverhawks.

 The team played its first competitive game on May 8, 2010, a 3–3 tie with the Cincinnati Kings.
 The first goal in franchise history was scored by Eddie Hertsenberg.

-On July 8, 2010 the Lions announced that they would be self-promoting to the USL Second Division for the 2011 season, as well as adding a brand new women's team in the USL W-League.
-During the announcement team owner Mike Mossel said "The promotion to USL-2 and development of a W-League club was just a matter of time.
+On July 8, 2010, the Lions announced that they would be self-promoting to the USL Second Division for the 2011 season, as well as adding a brand new women's team in the USL W-League.
+During the announcement, team owner Mossel said "The promotion to USL-2 and development of a W-League club was just a matter of time.
 To be the best, we must begin to play among the upper-echelon clubs.
 We want to set a standard, and I believe we have done that so far in the PDL in our first season.
 But more importantly, our decision was made with our Premier Academy in mind.".
 With the merger of the USL First and Second Divisions to form USL Pro in 2011, the Dutch Lions were announced as a founding team.

-In 2012, the Lions reached the Quarterfinals of the 2012 Lamar Hunt U.S. Open Cup, where they defeated the MLS Columbus Crew 2–1 in the third round, then defeated the Michigan Bucks in the fourth round in extra time.
+In 2012, the Lions reached the quarterfinals of the 2012 Lamar Hunt U.S. Open Cup, where they defeated the MLS Columbus Crew 2–1 in the third round, then defeated the Michigan Bucks in the fourth round in extra time.
 They were knocked out of the tournament in the quarterfinals by eventual champions Sporting Kansas City 3–0 in front of an away record 15,167 fans.